maxmilton/dotfiles/README.md

 # Max Milton's Dotfiles

-For use with a Linux OS.
+Intended for use with a Linux OS.
+Limited support for macOS, BSD, and UNIX-like OS.

 ## Usage